avaneev/prvhash/README.md

 parallel PRNG structure demonstrated in the `prvhash42s.h` file, which also increases the security exponentially.

-Note that when initally or at some point both `lcg` and `Hash` values are zero, this PRNG initiates a self-starting sequence.
+Note that when initally or at some point `lcg` value is zero, this PRNG initiates a self-starting sequence, due to discontinuity.
+It can be mathematically proven that in this case the function becomes completely
+irreverible: `Seed /= lcg` is incalculable when `lcg` is equal to 0.
 With external entropy injections or when PRNG is used in the arrangement outlined above (XOR of two distant hash words), with many hash words in the system, the detection of self-starting sequence becomes improbable.
 Admittedly, the existence of such self-starting sequence is one of the most questionable aspects of this PRNG system.
-On the other hand, the self-starting sequence can be avoided by adding entropy the moment the system reaches zero state.
+On the other hand, the self-starting sequence can be avoided by replacing `lcg` with any non-zero random value the moment `lcg` reaches zero state, or forcibly injecting an entropy message when `lcg` turns
+zero: according to `PractRand` tests, both these approaches are good solutions to this problem.

+While `lcg`, `Seed`, and `Hash` variables should be initialized with good entropy source, the message can be sparsely random: even an increasing counter with prime-numbered period can be considered as having a good-enough sparse entropy.

 Since both internal variables (`Seed` and `lcg`) do not directly interact with the output (XORed), the PRNG has a high level of security: it is not enough to